Valuation

 What is Restworld's revenue?

-Restworld generates $1.7M in revenue.
+Restworld generates an estimated $1.7M in annual revenue.

 Who founded Restworld?